MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

    _Figure 7: Assessing the current environment._

-1. Connect Azure Migrate and Lakeside, and accept any requested permissions.
+1. Contoso connects Azure Migrate and Lakeside, and accepts any requested permissions.

    ![Screenshot that shows signing in to connect Azure and Lakeside.](./media/contoso-migration-rds-to-wvd/lakeside-login.png)
    _Figure 8: Connecting Azure to lakeside._

-1. Use the Lakeside tool to create a new tenant and start assessing the current on-premises RDS environment.
-From the dashboard, you can access the deployment guide, download the assessment client to deploy to the current environment, and review the data collected from these agents.
+1. Contoso continues with the Lakeside tool to create a new tenant and start assessing the current on-premises RDS environment.
+From the dashboard, Contoso can access the deployment guide, download the assessment client to deploy to the current environment, and review the data collected from these agents.

    ![Screenshot shows the Lakeside dashboard.](./media/contoso-migration-rds-to-wvd/lakeside-new-tenant-dashboard.png) _Figure 9: The Lakeside dashboard._
-1. After an adequate amount of data is captured, review the assessment data to determine the best migration path.
+1. After an adequate amount of data is captured, Contoso reviews the assessment data to determine the best migration path.
 This assessment data includes the raw assessment data from the desktops data and the data broken into different user personas.
 This information includes the:

 - Number of users in each persona.
 - Applications in use by users.